-Course Learning outcomes Program Learning outcome ge 1.
-Address business needs for internet/electronic commerce Knowled 2.
-Discuss issues surrounding ethics, security, and global management as they relate to computer based information systems (j) a knowledge of contemporary issues Skill 4.
-Apply the concepts of systems and information to business (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability 5.
-Apply development tools to business information system (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice Attitu de 6.
-To develop life-long learning attitude. (i) a recognition of the need for, and an ability to engage in life-long learning
+Course Learning outcomes Program Learning outcome Kno 1.
+Address business needs for internet/electronic commerce wle dge 2.
+Discuss issues surrounding ethics, security, and global management as they relate to computer based information systems (j) a knowledge of contemporary issues S k i 4.
+Apply the concepts of systems and information to business (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability 1 5.
+Apply development tools to business information system (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice Attitude 6.
+To develop a life-long learning attitude. (i) a recognition of the need for, and an ability to engage in life-long learning implementation Time:

-Time: 15 weeks for theory.
+15 weeks for theory.